|Approved by||Vice Chancellor's Advisory Group, November 1999|

 (iv) Where an application to study level one Maori Studies papers other than the language papers is approved the grant will be 70% of the appropriate fee.

-(v) Where an application to study papers for the Postgraduate Certificate or Diploma in Higher Education is approved the grant will automatically be 100%, and will be fully funded by the department.
+(v) Where an application to study papers for the Postgraduate Certificate, Diploma or Master in Higher Education is approved the grant will automatically be 100%, and will be fully funded by the department.

 vi) Applications for non-work-related study may receive a grant of 25% of the appropriate fee provided that the applicant does not already possess a University degree or an equivalent tertiary qualification and, where possible and practicable, is undertaking this study at the University of Otago.